6 Best HR Outsourcing Services for Small Businesses in 2023

-Pricing for HR services runs a bit higher than software alone—between $10 and $74 per month plus an extra $2 to $12 per month per employee.
+Pricing for HR services runs a bit higher than software alone—between $10 and $75 per month, plus an extra $2–$15 per month per employee.
 What you get in addition to the inclusive software is expertise that can help you resolve employment issues.
-Some HR service providers base their price on the number of phone calls you make per month, others on the number of employees you have or services you need.
-For example, if you need them to help recruit and hire staff, that often costs extra.
+Some HR service providers price based on the number of phone calls you make per month or the number of employees you have or services you need.
+For example, if you need them to help recruit, that often costs extra.

 HR services, like software, provide the system and tools to manage hiring, payroll, benefits, and performance management.
-They also provide self-service features to allow employees access to their own information, like benefits providers or 401(k) balances.
-But in addition to best-in-class tools that are easy to use, HR service companies are advisors to you and your staff, helping you manage day-to-day HR issues that come up.
+They also offer self-service features to allow employees access to their own information, like benefits providers or 401(k) balances.
+In addition to best-in-class tools that are easy to use, HR service companies are advisers to you and your staff, helping you manage day-to-day HR issues that come up.

-- HR, benefits, payroll, tax and labor law compliance
+- HR, benefits, payroll, and labor law compliance

 - Applicant tracking and recruiting